 It may feel like we have too much rain in Britain but the UK actually has less drinking water available per person than most other European countries.
 As the population increases, it means water resources will become even more stretched.
 Reducing water waste saves energy needed for treating and pumping water for use in our homes as well as protecting wildlife.

-Sustainability has always been a key part of our ethos and we have always focused on minimising the impact on the environment by recycling waste, using renewable energy and sourcing local and seasonal produce where possible.
+Sustainability has always been a key part of our ethos and we have always focused on minimising the impact on the environment by recycling waste, using renewable energy and sourcing local and seasonal produce where possible, however we were determined to include sustainable cleaning.

 In an effort to become even more sustainable, we realised we needed to adopt a more eco-friendly way of cleaning so we made the switch to Delphis Eco, the leading manufacturer of ecological cleaning products in the UK.